 "one of the most horrifying and heart breaking films ever made.
 Lynch strips away the quirkiness, the mystique, and the intrigue to show you what was the core of twin peaks all along: the abuse and murder of a teenage girl." so full of hopelessness & despair but so necessary for the entire story of laura palmer and twin peaks. sheryl lee was incredible.

-heryl Lee acting her tiny heart out in the role that she will never top - Laura Palmer telling about her last days before her own murder.
+Sheryl Lee acting her tiny heart out in the role that she will never top - Laura Palmer and her last days.
 This movie manage to do the T.V. universe even more cryptic, surreal, insane, brutal and adult.
 The film was heavily cut making several scenes even stranger and wilder than ever but I still love it.
 After this movie there was no way one could look the same at the series again.

 Unlike the TV series, there is little or no comic relief here -- a dense, foreboding atmosphere of surrealistic terror settles over everything, up until the ethereal ending.
 As a creepy thrill ride it delivers, but it's probably only for die-hard fans of the show (although Audrey is not in it, unfortunately).

 A nightmare.
 The way the prelude crashes into the Laura Palmer sequence is strange & memorable.
 Hearing that music and seeing her face just gives you chills.
 An iconic character & incredible performance.
 Deeply disturbing flick that makes me think endlessly abt how fucked the world is.
 My only ding is the moments where it was like "here's a Twin Peaks character cameo" but the uncompromisingness 100% makes up for it.